 What can I say about Nova Launcher that hasn't been said before?
 It's one of the best of its kind.
 It is constantly being updated, there's an active community behind it, it has copious amounts of customization options, and the developers are adding the newest features from stock Android soon after they get unveiled.
 This year, Nova received true Google Now integration on the home screen, and recently got Sesame Shortcuts integration, which is an immensely useful feature, in my humble opinion.
 If you all the newest features from Oreo and Nougat—app shortcuts, notification dots, notifications badges and whatnots, adaptive icons, swipe up app drawer, and much, much more—then Nova is one of the best Android launchers you can get.

 Who is Nova Launcher for?
 Nova Launcher Prime is worth every penny, but the free version is a good starting point to get into Android customization.
-This launcher is for those who want to get into the nitty-gritty of it and adjust every aspect of their home screens.
+This launcher is for those who want to get into the nitty-gritty of it and adjust every aspect of their home screens, making it one of the best launchers for Android in 2017 and beyond.

 Pretty much everything good you can say about Nova Launcher, you can say about Action Launcher as well (and vice versa).
 It's one of the biggest Android home screen out there, and for good reasons.
 It's fast, extremely well-optimized, and it also boasts a number of features that set it apart from its biggest competitor, including Shutters, which basically let you swipe up from an icon to reveal a widget of your choice without ever needing to place it on your home screen, and Quickbar, which is a customizable Google search bar with shortcuts and apps.
 Action Launcher has also been getting some of the latest stock Android features quicker than Nova.
 Such examples are Oreo-style adaptive icons—although the feature is available through a paid companion app—and the new Pixel 2-style dock-based search bar that Nova is yet to implement.